merlinmann/wisdom/wisdom.md

 ----

 - Sometimes, when you're about to ask someone for help, you have a hunch that it might be something you could probably figure out on your own.
 To test your hunch, *draft* (but do not send) your question as the smartest and most succinct message you can manage.
 Yes, reading it back to yourself may end up solving your actual problem.
 But, it nearly always helps to clarify whether it's something you actually *could* figure out on your own.
-- Related: knowing whether a problem is something you can probably figure out on your own is arguably as important as actually "solving" the problem.
-Just ask anyone who ever assumed they knew how to fix their own brakes or diagnose a weird lump.
+- Related: knowing whether a problem is something you might be able to figure out on your own is arguably as important as actually "solving" the problem.
+Just ask anyone who's ever assumed they knew how to fix their own brakes or diagnose a weird lump.
 - If you cannot understand why someone was traumatized by an event, maybe ask yourself who that says more about.
 - The second step in almost any project will involve the mindful introduction of *infrastructure*.
 I don't even need to know what your first step is; I can almost guarantee that there will be no third or fourth step if you aren't canny about getting the proper initial scaffolding in place.
 - Related: a lack of infrastructure is also why nearly all New Year's resolutions fail.
 Human will is a lot like a new locomotive; it's basically useless without the rails, controls, and signals that make the right thing the easy thing.